The Apogee to Apogee Path Sampler: The Apogee to Apogee Path Sampler

-\begin{remark} The validity of the AAPS algorithm does not rely on the Jacobian of the leapfrog step being $1$; however, a Jacobian other than $1$ will lead to greater variability in $\pitil$ along a path and, hence, to a reduced efficiency. \end{remark}
+\begin{remark} AAPS algorithm could be applied with a numerical integration scheme that does not have a Jacobian of $1$.
+In such a scheme, however, the Jacobian would need to be included in the acceptance probability; moreover, a Jacobian other than $1$ would lead to greater variability in $\pitil$ along a path and, we conjecture, to a reduced efficiency. \end{remark}

 The path $\cS_{a:b}$ may visit parts of the statespace where the numerical solution to \eqref{eq.HamiltonEqns} is unstable and the error in the Hamiltonian may increase without bound, leading to wasted computational effort as large chunks of the path may be very unlikely to be proposed and accepted.
 Indeed it is even possible for the error to increase beyond machine precision.
 The no U-turn sampler suffers from a similar problem and we introduce a similar stability condition to that in \cite{HoGe2014}.
 We require that